U-Shift/Transport-Demand-Modelling/2-MultipleLinearRegression.md

     ## D = 0.12231, p-value = 0.3612
     ## alternative hypothesis: two-sided

-> **Note:** The warning that appears in the Kolmogorov-Smirnov test:
+> **Note:** Regarding the warning that appears in the Kolmogorov-Smirnov
-> “ties should not be present for the Kolmogorov-Smirnov test”.
-Most
+> test “ties should not be present for the Kolmogorov-Smirnov test”,
-> likely what happened is that this test is only reliable with
+> what most likely happened is that this test is only reliable with
 > continuous variables.

-Although TODU is a continuous variable, the
-> small sample size, makes it likely to have repeated values.
-> Consequently, the test considers TODU as a categorical variable.
-> Therefore, this is another evidence, that for small samples it is more
-> appropriate to use the Shapiro-Wilk Test.
+Although `TODU` is a continuous variable, the small sample size (n=57) makes it likely to have repeated values.
+Consequently, the test considers `TODU` as a categorical variable.
+Therefore, this is another evidence, that for small samples it is more appropriate to use the Shapiro-Wilk Test.

-> **Note:** The null hypothesis of both tests is that the distribution
+The null hypothesis of both tests is that the distribution is normal.
-> is normal.
-Therefore, for the distribution to be normal, the pvalue
-> &gt; 0.05 and you should not reject the null hypothesis.
+Therefore, for the distribution to be normal, the pvalue &gt; 0.05 and you should not reject the null hypothesis.

-#### Finally, let’s run the multiple linear regression model!
+### Multiple linear regression model

 ``` r
 model <- lm(TODU ~ ACO + AHS + SI + SRI + UI, data = df)